lxs602/Chinese-Mandarin-Dictionaries/README.md

 ## CJKVI Decomposition

 ### About 說明 / 说明
-Shows the decomposition of characters into their constituent parts, e.g. '亭' as '⿱⿳亠口冖丁', or '乷' as '⿱沙乙'.
+Shows the decomposition of 93,891 hanzi characters into their constituent parts, e.g. '亭' as '⿱⿳亠口冖丁', or '乷' as '⿱沙乙'.
 As graphical breakdowns, these are only visual suggestions - they do not indicate the <i>etymology</i> (how the character was first formed).

 For further information, see the [readme](https://github.com/lxs602/Chinese-Mandarin-Dictionaries/blob/main/CJKVI%20Decomposition/README.md).